mysarapa/K_fit/README.md

-# K_fit
-An algebraic approach to determine the torsional coefficients

--*- coding: utf-8 -*-
+# -*- coding: utf-8 -*-
 """
-Created on Tue Mar  3 14:57:41 2020
+# Created on Tue Mar  3 14:57:41 2020

-@author: Adrian Kania, Anna Wójcik-Augustyn, Krzysztof Sarapata, …
+# @author: Adrian Kania, Anna Wójcik-Augustyn, Krzysztof Sarapata, …

-This software is released under the GNU General Public License Please cite:
+# This software is released under the GNU General Public License
+# Please cite:
-Kania A., Wójcik-Augustyn A., Sarapata K., Gucwa M., Murzyn K., An algebraic approach to determine the torsional coefficients - refinement of OPLS-AA force field for dimethyl phosphate molecule, Acta Biochimica Polonica 2020
+# Kania A., Wójcik-Augustyn A., Sarapata K., Gucwa M.,
+# An algebraic approach to determine the torsional coefficients - refinement of OPLS-AA force field for dimethyl phosphate molecule,
+# 2020

 Analytical solution of dihedral fitting